 Engineering also recommends continuing to fund the pavement condition survey every 5 years.
+A regular census of pavement condition provides detailed information from an independent source, allowing for Engineering to calibrate Cartegraph OCI estimates.
+The time period of five years balances the desire to regularly collect data on pavement condition with budgetary constraints.
 We will also reevaluate this plan annually based on funding received and new priorities.